 I want some control.
 What I want to know is that I have done everything I can do, that I’m not causing this, and that I’ve made every effort to help my child.

 Logan, my 7-year-old, is a fantastic kid.
 He had symptoms pretty much coming out of the womb.
 Around the time that we moved him over to solid foods, he developed some serious digestive problems; he couldn’t keep any kind of milk down.
 We tried a total elimination diet completely on our own.
 It was ridiculous.
-We got to a point where the only foods he could eat without getting a rash were Coke, carrots, marshmallows, and rice milk.
 We took him in for allergy testing, found out the foods he was allergic to, what we could feed him, got his immune system built back up, and things started looking a little bit better.
 He is allergic to peanuts, eggs, rice, apple, cantaloupe, and peaches, and he is severely allergic to environmental stuff: grasses, molds, trees.

 Logan has battled head-to-toe Molluscum contagiosum.
 In addition to having the red irritated eczema sores everywhere, there were all these little pimply-looking pus-filled things all over him.
 He had warts all over his hands, feet and arms, and experienced recurrent MRSA infections.
 And if you’ve ever had MRSA, it is excruciatingly painful.
 Logan is very, very fearful of doctors.
 Because he has had so many different bumps and tests and infections, he doesn’t like to be touched or poked or prodded, and a new doctor needs to be really sensitive to that.